ARSENAL 3–1 SOUTHAMPTON: BY THE VISUALS

 57.4% – Possession for Southampton so far this season.
 The Saints rank 5th overall in the Premier League, but much of their possession is in their own half, ranking 2nd for touches in the defensive and middle thirds but 10th for touches in the attacking third, and 16th for touches in the penalty area.

-On the other hand, one of the strengths of the current Arsenal side is our ability to adapt to opponents.
-We can sit deep and invite pressure when necessary, but when faced with an opponent unwilling to adjust their style of play—one that continues to play out from the back or aims to recycle possession despite being heavily pressed—we can press high.
+On the other hand, one of the strengths of the current Arsenal side is its adaptability.
+We can sit deep and invite pressure when needed, but against opponents who insist on playing out from the back or recycling possession, we can press high and relentlessly.

 6 – Errors leading to goals for Southampton so far this season, the highest in the Premier League.